2025 Competition by Composer Judges

 Dr. Igor Lipinski

-At age 12, Lipinski won the Grand Prix and the First Prize at the Paderewski Competition for Young Pianists in Tuchów, Poland.
-At 17, he played the role of a pianist in Kazimierz Braun’s theatre play "Paderewski's Children" at the University at Buffalo.
-A year later, he graduated from the Paderewski Music High School in Tarnów, Poland where he studied piano with Jaroslaw Iwaneczko.
+Lipinski’s early musical achievements include winning the Grand Prix and First Prize at the Paderewski Competition for Young Pianists in Tuchów, Poland, at age twelve.
+At seventeen, he appeared as a pianist in Kazimierz Braun’s theatre play Paderewski's Children at the University at Buffalo and graduated from the Paderewski Music High School in Tarnów, Poland, where he studied piano with Jaroslaw Iwaneczko.

-Lipinski’s research interests focus on the history of recital programming featured in his DMA dissertation “From Liszt to Victor Borge: A Legacy of Unique Piano Performances.”
-Recognized for his own creative programming, Lipinski unified two of his lifetime passions, classical music and magic, in a unique recital program “Piano Illusions.”
-Originally developed for his honors senior thesis at Eastman, Lipinski collaborated on the program with Teller of Las Vegas duo Penn & Teller and won the WQXR Classical Comedy Contest at Caroline’s on Broadway.
-In light of his success in New York, Lipinski presented “Piano Illusions” at renowned concert series and festivals including Gina Bachauer International Piano Foundation in Salt Lake City and Musica del Cuore Concert Series in Hong Kong.
+Lipinski’s research interest centers on the history of recital programming, a topic explored in his DMA dissertation, From Liszt to Victor Borge: A Legacy of Unique Piano Performances.
+This scholarly interest directly informs his own creative work as a performer.
+Drawing on two lifelong passions, classical music and magic, Lipinski created the interdisciplinary recital project Piano Illusions.
+Originally developed as his honors senior thesis at the Eastman School of Music, the project developed further through collaboration with Teller of the Las Vegas duo Penn & Teller and earned the WQXR Classical Comedy Contest award at Caroline’s on Broadway.
+Following its success in New York, Piano Illusions has been presented internationally at major concert series and festivals, including the Gina Bachauer International Piano Foundation in Salt Lake City and the Musica del Cuore Concert Series in Hong Kong.
+Recent performance highlights include appearances at international festivals in Edinburgh, Scotland and Gothenburg, Sweden.

 For more information, please visit https://igorlipinski.com/